michaelbarone/cc3/docs/features/testing-framework/test-data-management.md

 This document outlines best practices for managing test data across different types of tests in the Control Center application.
 It covers data generation, storage, and cleanup strategies.

+> **IMPORTANT UPDATE**: We now use a separate test database for integration tests.
+See [Test Database Standards](./test-database-standards.md) for detailed documentation on the new approach.

 ## Fixtures vs Prisma Mocks

 ### When to Use Fixtures